A Brief Sanskrit Glossary

 Pashyanti: The first prearticulated aspect of sound; sound in a subtle form as it starts to manifest before reaching the mind; the first perceptible form of sound.

-Patanjali: A yogi of ancient India, the author of the Yoga Sutras.
+Patanjali: A yogi of ancient India, a Nath Yogi and the author of the Yoga Sutras.

 Pati: “Lord;” God; Master; Shiva.